Almond Cupcakes

 - Slowly mix in 1 3/4 cups of powdered sugar and 1 Tbsp of heavy cream on a low speed.

-- Once fully mixed, check to see if the frosting has reached the desired consistency. if the frosting seems too thick, add in additional cream or milk (1 tsp at a time).
+- Once fully mixed, check to see if the frosting has reached the right consistency.
+If the frosting seems too thick, add in additional cream or milk (1 tsp at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).

 Notes